R142A (New York City Subway car): Features

-The R142As feature Bombardier MITRAC propulsion systems, electronic braking, automatic climate control, electronic strip maps, interior and exterior electronic displays, and an on-board intercom system.
+The R142As feature Bombardier MITRAC propulsion (originally ADtranz) systems, electronic braking, automatic climate control, electronic strip maps, interior and exterior electronic displays, and an on-board intercom system.
 The traction motors that are present on the R142As were later used for the R143 and R188 fleets; the same traction motors would also be used for the Type 8 light rail vehicles on the Green Line of the MBTA and the CQ31x rail fleet of the MARTA rail system.
 The R142 and the R142A were partly designed by Antenna Design.

 The R142As are divided up into five-car sets, in the A-B-B-B-A configuration, with the two A cars (cab cars) on the ends, and three B cars (non-cab cars) in the middle.
 Trains consist of two five-car sets coupled together, making up a ten-car train.
 Like all other A-Division cars, each car has three sets of doors per side.
 Like the R110As, the R142As feature wider doors than past A-Division equipment, with 54-inch side doors (about 9 inches narrower than the R110As' 63-inch doors, but 4 inches wider than the R62/As' 50-inch doors).
 All car ends have windows, allowing passengers to see through to the next car, except cab ends, where the cab walls prevent such visibility.
 The R142A car bodies are constructed from stainless steel.

 The R142As and R142s are the first New York City Subway cars to feature recorded announcements.
 All passenger cars built after them also use this feature.
 The R142As are visually very similar to the R142s and R188s, but due to electrical incompatibilities, the three types are not interoperable; only converted R142As that feature CBTC can interoperate with the R188s.